enricguso/RecSysPapers/README.md

 ## Papers:

-* Andres Ferraro et al:
+* Andres Ferraro et al.:
   * [Automatic playlist continuation using a hybrid recommender system combining features from text and audio ](#automatic-playlist-continuation-using-a-hybrid-recommender-system-combining-features-from-text-and-audio)
   * [Using offline metrics and user behavior analysis to combine multiple systems for music recommendation](#using-offline-metrics-and-user-behavior-analysis-to-combine-multiple-systems-for-music-recommendation)